 Red Flags to Watch For

-Pro tip: Check if a shop is bonused.
+Check if a shop is bonused.
 Companies raise the pay on shops that haven’t been claimed.
-A $12 shop that gets bonused to $25 can turn a mediocre offer into a great one.
-Aggregators and email alerts often flag bonused shops.
+A $12 shop that gets bonused to $25 is a fundamentally different assignment.
+Aggregators and email alerts often flag bonused shops — keep an eye out for them.

 Self-Assign vs. Apply: Which to Use

-When you find mystery shopping jobs you want, there are two ways to claim them.
-Knowing the difference saves time and frustration.
+When you find shops you want, there are two ways to claim them.

 Self-assign means you click a button and the shop is yours right away.
 No waiting, no approval needed.
-You pick it up and get to work.
 Most routine shops — fast food, retail, gas stations — use self-assign.
+This is where you’ll spend most of your time, especially early on.

 Apply means you request the shop and wait for a scheduler to approve you.
-This can take hours or even days.
-Higher-paying shops, specialty jobs, and shops with specific demographic needs often use the apply model.
+This can take hours or days.
+Higher-paying shops, specialty jobs, and shops with specific demographic requirements often use the apply model.

 Building Your Job Pipeline

-Finding mystery shopping jobs gets easier over time.
+Finding shops gets easier over time.
 Here’s a realistic timeline for going from “just signed up” to “always have work lined up.”

-Use JobSlinger and PrestoMap to scout which companies have active mystery shopping jobs near me.
+Use JobSlinger and PrestoMap to scout which companies have active shops near you.
 Sign up with five to eight of them.
 Turn on all email and text alerts.
 Self-assign two or three simple shops — fast food, retail, or gas station stops — to get your feet wet.

 Don’t overthink it at this stage.
 The goal is to complete a few shops, submit solid reports, and start building your profile with each company.